nlamonaco86/CastlesAndCoding/README.md

 # Castles & Coding

 Text-based role-playing in Node.js with MongoDB & Mongoose.

-It makes extensive use of while loops, prototype and math to provide the basis of a classic tabletop roleplaying experience.
+It makes extensive use of while loops, Javascript's prototype, and the Math object to provide the basis of a classic tabletop roleplaying experience.

 ```
 As a longtime fan of tabletop gaming and computer roleplaying games, C&C is an homage